shaozhm/shine/README.md

     These views are granted to the PUBLIC role and can be accessed by anyone.

-    To check the views, run the following SQL statements:
+    To check the views, run the following SQL statements either in webide sql console or in hana studio:

     ```
     SELECT * FROM "SYS"."AFL_AREAS" WHERE AREA_NAME = 'AFLPAL';